UMNET-perfSONAR/pssid-daemon/README.md

 By default, pssid-daemon.py and pssid_config.json are in the same folder.
 Run this program in root.

+"198.111.226.184" is the only host defined in the pssid_config.json, run specifically with the hsot name.

 ```javascript
 python3 pssid-daemon.py --hostname "198.111.226.184"
 ```